-But to these juridical bonds, which are sufficient in their own line (quae iam ratione sui sufficiu?it), in such a way that they far surpass the bonds of any other human society, even the highest, it is necessary to add another factor of unity by which we are most intimately joined together among ourselves and with God by reason of the three virtues, Christian faith, hope, and charity.7
+But to these juridical bonds, which are sufficient in their own line (quae iam ratione sui sufficient), in such a way that they far surpass the bonds of any other human society, even the highest, it is necessary to add another factor of unity by which we are most intimately joined together among ourselves and with God by reason of the three virtues, Christian faith, hope, and charity.7 or a part of the organization which is actually the supernatural kingdom of God according to the dispensation of the New Testament.
+Thus in a final and intensely practical way the encyclical insisted on the truth that the visible society we know as the Catholic Church actually is the community called the Mystical Body of Jesus Christ, it did this precisely byshowing that the Mystical Body is a true organized society, a visible association whose members can be known by externally recognizable characteristics.

-The declaration of Mystici Corporis Christi on the nature of membership in the true Church of Jesus Christ is, in the last analysis, a statement of the fact that these outward or juridical bonds alone suffice to constitute a man as a member or a part of the organization which is actually the supernatural kingdom of God according to the dispensation of the New Testament.
-Thus in a final and intensely practical way the encyclical insisted on the truth that the visible society we know as the Catholic Church actually is the community called the Mystical Body of Jesus Christ.
-It did this precisely by showing that the Mystical Body is a true organized society, a visible association whose members can be known by externally recognizable characteristics.
+The declaration of Mystici Corporis Christi on the nature of membership in the true Church of Jesus Christ is, in the last analysis, a statement of the fact that these outward or juridical bonds alone suffice to constitute a man as a member